waelhammoudeh/overpass-4-slackware/README.md

 Details are provided in three "README" files found in "overpass-slackbuild" directory in this repository as follows:

+This guide details are provided in three "README" files found in the directory for "overpass-slackbuild" found in this repository as follows:

- 1. README : package build and installation.
+ 1. README : hardware requirements and software installation.
  2. README.data : all about OSM data file you need for the database.
  3. README.web : shows basic setup for Apache web server.